 Watch out!!
 These bad attitude cats are back in stock!
 Alley Cat Gouger Keychains ($10) are available now in Orange or Green, at the #GoblinkoMinimart here at the shop on Belmont, and online at NakedCityClothing.com . . . #goblinko #caturday #gouger #alleycatgouger #keychain #selfdefense #selfdefensekeychain #nakedcityclothing #nakedcitypdx

 So how do the animal self-defense keychains work?
-Basically you stick your fingers inside, and poke the pressure points into whatever is attacking you.
+Basically, you stick your fingers inside and poke the pressure points into whatever is attacking you.
 The force from your fist and the sharp edges can pierce more than skin, and if used on the eyes, can certainly poke out an eyeball.
-Keychains weapons, am I right?
+Keychains can be self-defense products, am I right?

 They come in so many forms, one quick internet search will yield you hundreds of options.
 It seems to be the animal ones, though, causing the most trouble because they appear so innocent.
-Even Walmart sells kitty keychains made by My Kitty USA and a knock-off Brutus the Bulldog version.
-It’s interesting to note that Walmart files these under the category of Women’s Bag Charms & Accessories.
+Even Walmart sells kitty keychains made by My Kitty USA and a knock-off Brutus Bulldog self-defense version.
+It’s interesting to note that Walmart files this key set under the category of Women’s Bag Charms & Accessories.

 Why jail time or the fine?
-The Martinez Law Firm in Houston explains the penalties for being caught with knuckles, or the self defense keychains in question.
+The Martinez Law Firm in Houston explains the penalties for being caught with knuckles or the safety keychains in question.

 “…the government writes that it is an offense to knowingly and intentionally possess manufacture, transport or repair knuckles.
 This is typically regarded as a felony offense of the third degree.
 In some cases, the charge can be reduced to a Class A misdemeanor.”